 Dram Shop Liability for Drunk Driving in Florida

-Florida allows claims against businesses that serve alcohol to drunk drivers under a provision known as "dram shop" laws.
+Florida allows claims against businesses that serve alcohol to certain persons under a provision known as "dram shop" laws.
 However, not all third parties who provide alcohol can be held liable for the costs of an alcohol-related accident.

 For instance, different liability rules apply to:

 - Bars and restaurants.
-Florida's dram shop law differs from other state’s laws in that it doesn't specifically prohibit an establishment from serving alcohol to someone who is already intoxicated.
+Florida's dram shop law differs from other state’s laws, because in Florida, it doesn't specifically prohibit an establishment from serving alcohol to someone who is already intoxicated.
 Instead, the law focuses on a bar’s liability for serving alcohol to anyone under age 21, as well as the establishment knowingly providing alcohol to someone who's "habitually addicted" to alcohol.

 In both cases, the bar or restaurant could be held liable for injuries caused by intoxicated minors or drunk drivers with known addictions.
 This exception is based on the assumption that alcoholic drivers lack the ability to make safe and responsible decisions about drinking, and the operator serving the driver assumes that responsibility.
 The law even allows the drunk driver himself to collect injury and property damages from the bar that served him, as long as the bartender or provider of alcohol was aware of the driver’s alcohol dependence.